On Composite Discontinuous Galerkin Method for simulations of electric properties of semiconductor devices: Introduction

+In this paper, we would like to present the error analysis of the CDGM variant for equilibrium state solutions of the van Roosbroeck equations in $\mathbb{R}^2$.
+We limit our analysis to this case, as the proof framework used in this paper, which is borrowed from the DGM analysis of the Navier-Stokes problem \cite{MathComput-2005-74-53}, imposes the uniqueness of the solution, which is not guaranteed in the non-equilibrium state.
+For a one-dimensional domain, we have numerical evidence of convergence of the presented method for both equilibrium and non-equilibrium state \cite{LectNotesComputSci-2016-9574-391}.
+This discretization was also used by our research group in simulations of realistic semiconductor devices \cite{JApplPhys-2012-111-123115}.

+In our analysis, we focus on standard continuous polynomial $\mathbb{P}^k$ element.
+Simulations, however, are limited to $\mathbb{P}^1$ case only.
+While there are many computer libraries and frameworks for FEM and DGM discretizations, none that we are aware of supports CDGM out of the box.
+In particular, it is not possible to define separate meshes across subdomains.
+Therefore we develop our framework, which currently supports only standard continuous linear $\mathbb{P}^1$ element.
+While mathematical analysis is presented for equation \eqref{eq:poisson:intro}, in simulations we also cover full drift-diffusion system \eqref{eq:dd}.

-We start with introduction of the differential problem in section \ref{sec:differential:problem}.
-We propose two variants of Composite DGM discretization of this problem in section \ref{sec:discretization}.
-Then we show existence and uniqueness of the introduced discrete problems in sections \ref{sec:existence}, \ref{sec:uniqueness}.
-In section \ref{sec:interpolation:convergence:2d} we discuss interpolation properties of the discrete space.
-Then we pass to the error estimates in section \ref{sec:error:estimates}.
-Finally we present results of numerical simulations in section \ref{sec:numerical:experiments} and we conclude in section \ref{sec:conclusions}.
+The remainder of this paper is organized as follows.
+We start with introduction of the differential problem in Section \ref{sec:differential:problem}.
+We propose a variant of CDGM discretization of this problem in Section \ref{sec:discretization}.
+Main result of this paper is stated in Section \ref{sec:main:result}.
+Then we show existence and uniqueness of the introduced discrete problem in Sections \ref{sec:existence}, \ref{sec:uniqueness}.
+In Section \ref{sec:interpolation:convergence:2d} we discuss interpolation properties of the discrete space.
+Then we pass to the error estimate in Section \ref{sec:error:estimates}.
+Finally we present results of numerical simulations in Section \ref{sec:numerical:experiments} and we conclude in Section \ref{sec:conclusions}.